 If you have traditional retirement accounts and are over 59 ½ year of age, you might think of making withdrawls sufficient to fund your charitable gifts.
 Simply report the income on your tax return, and then take a corresponding deduction for your charitable contribution.
 This plan usually results in a "wash" for tax purposes, but allows you to use additional retirement funds in a manner that ensures they will in effect, never be subjected to income, estate, or gift taxes.

 Soon, many charitably-minded people will find that they can leave more of their estate to their family free of gift and estate taxes.
 This change will pave the way for the inclusion of more charitable gifts in one's long-term estate plans.
-While reviewing your financial situation this year, keep the following in mind:

 Don't hesitate to call the U.S. Eventing Assocition should you have any questions or desire information to complete your charitable gift before year's end.
 We can put in touch with a member of professionals, who would be pleased to assist you in reviewing your financial situation.

 Many individuals are concerned about the future of eventing.
 That's why they have provided a legacy of freedom in their estate planning by contributing to the programs and activities of the Endowment Fund.
-You, too, can join these generous individuals as members of the U.S. Eventing Association by your commitment to the USEA Endowment Fund through your will or other planned gift.
+You, too, can join these generous individuals as members of the U.S. Eventing Association by your commitment to the USEA Foundation through your will or other planned gift.